-- Where possible, plan landing and blackline positions to get the most direct pull possible across high risk slopes.
+- 2. Where possible, plan landing and blackline positions to get the most direct pull possible across high risk slopes.
 This will maximise suspension and minimise cut-over slash sweeping into gullies. - 3.
 Select an appropriate harvesting system for the terrain and slope.
 Consider: - a.
 Partially or fully suspended logs will generate less slash during in-hauling. - b.
-Trees dragged across a slope can sweep cutover slash into rivers (where it will be difficult o impossible to extract). - 4.
+Trees dragged across a slope can sweep cutover slash into rivers (where it will be difficult or impossible to extract). - 4.
 Consider risk mitigation strategies, such as: - a.
-If it is not possible to remove cut-over slash from rivers, put debris traps at strategic locations downstream.
+If it is not possible to remove slash from identified high-risk slopes, install slash traps at strategic locations downstream.
 This could be on an adjoining property.
-Larger traps may need resource consent seek specialist advice. - b.
-Consider leaving areas of standing forest, if the harvesting of the trees would present an unacceptable risk of cut-over slash mobilising and causing significant downstream adverse effects.
+Larger traps may need resource consent - seek specialist advice. - Leave areas of standing forest, if the harvesting of the trees would present an unacceptable risk of cut-over slash mobilising and causing significant downstream adverse effects.
 Retained areas of forest could remain standing or be poisoned if necessary. - c.
-Reduce merchantable products in the cut-over (e.g. smaller dimension logs or shorter stems for bin wood or boiler fuel). - d.
-Consider staging the harvest over a series of years in large catchments with identified high risk landforms. - e.
-Be aware that areas of significant windthrow will increase the quantity of cut-over slash.
+Reducing merchantable products in the cutover (e.g. smaller dimension logs or shorter stems for bin wood or boiler fuel). - d.
+Staging the harvest over a series of years in large catchments with identified high risk landforms. - e.
+Be aware that areas of significant windthrow will increase the quantity of cut-over slash. - f.
+Techniques that minimise felling breakage.